alexanderenrique/alexanderenrique.github.io/docs/microelectronics/Smart-T-Bird.md

 ## Work Log

+### 08/28/2025
+- Finished the ashtray holder 1.0 and printed it.
+I was a little bit tight in the width, and long in the length.
+My bolt holes also weren't all that exact.
+- I decided to use M3 bolts directly into the PLA.
+Should be tight enough, especially becasue the screen kind of rests on the ashtray itself
+- Made changes and have V 2.0 printing right now at the lab.

+### 08/27/2025
+- Started designing the ashtray holder for the screen

 ### 08/06/2025:
 - I Think I'm giving up on my wifi dreams and going CAN BUS like the rest of the automotive world